 With cooler temperatures in the winter months, drinking water can easily go by the wayside.
 It common to want hot coffee, tea or cocoa instead, but a person can only drink so much of those.
 Fear not, no one said you cannot drink plain hot water.
 It’s cool bro.
 Kick it up a notch by throwing some lemon juice in there.
 That does a ton of great things for your health as well.
 That said, again, you’re totally free to drink hot water.
 On the off chance someone does judge you for it; throw it in their face and cut them out of your life.
 You don’t need that kind of negativity in your life.
 Or handle it like a rational adult.
 You’ve got choices.

-Individuals suffering from depression have been shown to have low levels of zinc in the blood.
-What’s more, stress – whether it be psychological, physiological, environment, 12 Days of Christmas induced – causes the body to all but hemorrhage zinc.
+Individuals suffering from depression and/or anxiety have been shown to have low levels of zinc in the blood.
+What’s more, stress – whether it be psychological, physiological, political, environmental, 12 Days of Christmas induced – causes the body to all but hemorrhage zinc.

 Zinc deficiency is associated decline in mental health, poor memory, horrible immune system, explodobutt (what the laymen calls diarrhea), lack of appetite, random food allergies, thinning hair, ingrown hairs, cracked nails… and the list goes on.